 Windows 10 comes up with automatic windows updates.
 Though it was also available in previous versions but there was option to disable them.
-In the initial release there of windows 10 there was no option available to disable or stop the Windows 10 updates or upgrades.
-But in the latest major updates provided by Microsoft have introduced a new feature to defer this updates.
+In the initial release of windows 10 there was no option available to disable or stop the Windows 10 updates or upgrades.
+But in the latest major updates provided by Microsoft have introduced a new feature to defer or pause the updates.

 Use the Shоw оr Hіdе Uрdаtеѕ tооl provided by Mісrоѕоft to stop / block the windows 10 updates.